DhairyaBahl/GSoC-21/README.md

 Gtk::StockID

-Gtk::IconFactory
+Gtk::Action

+Gtk::ActionGroup
 ```

+To Summarize, we still have to work on these remaining classes.
+I am currently working on Gtk::Action and Gtk::ActionGroup and they have to be replaced by Gio::SimpleAction and Gio::SimpleActionGroup respectively but its not that easy in this case.
+This migration is not independent i.e. it is dependent on other deprecated classes as well.

+StockID is only used with Gtk::Action but it is not used with Gio::SimpleAction.
+So, we have to remove it side-by-side and have to find perfect alternative for the same.
+Same is the case with Gtk::UIManager as well which have to be replaced to Gtk::Builder simultaneously.

 ## 🚧 Challenges that I faced

 During this period, I faced a lot of challenges.
 The very first challenge was to understand the overall Synfig's code.
 It took me few weeks to get the hang of code but eventually, I was able to understand what's happening under the hood.
+After becoming familiar with the codebase and little bit knowledge of synfig, then I started contributing to my project idea.

+This was the best resource for me to become familiar with the codebase: https://synfig-docs-dev.readthedocs.io/en/latest/common/structure.html

 Later when I had to migrate to Gtk::Application from Gtk::Main, it was a challenge itself.
 I learnt about both of these from the docs !
 Tried to make my own apps using Gtkmm, experimented on them and then later implemented the same code in Synfig.